hamiltongg/Martingale-FiniteDifference/README.md

 (7) NumericalExpectation: A function that approximates the expectation presented in the wealth of the more risk-averse agent using Gaussian quadrature.

 (8) PDEwithoutBoundaries: It solves the PDE of stock price without considering boundary conditions.

+(9) Convergence_Stability_Monotonicity: It plot convergence, stability, and monotonicity of the numerical method.